 There is something about being recognized at just the right time, by just the right person, with just the right words.
 When done well, those words can stay with us forever.

-And so, inspired by these moments, I reached out my on-line communities of leadership thinkers, coaches and writers and asked:
+And so, inspired by these moments, I reached out to my online communities of leadership thinkers, coaches, and writers and asked:

 “What words make the biggest impact when providing recognition?”

 I got lots of inspired and heart-felt responses from many people across multiple groups.
 There is real power in the online leadership thinking community.
 Several leaders weighed in that the most important part is the specific examples, acknowledging the details of the contribution.
 Others shared the value of a handwritten note that is “simple, timely, and personal.”
 Several rightfully warned that people are motivated by different things, and trying to project our preferences on others is a mistake.

 The most dialogue came from the LinkedIn Organizational Development and Training Forum.

 Sara Ting raised the consideration of culture and how that impacts how we want to be recognized, and how we approach recognizing others.

 Marian Thier discussed the psychological impact of our words: for example, “I’m proud of you” could connote a parental approval relationship, while “well done” sounds more masculine and non-specific, “like an athletic coach.”